-As discussed in section 1? the differential speed in the solar wind can be thermalized by Coulomb collisions between the solar wind ions and protons.
-At a given measurement location such as the SOHO site at L1 one can estimate the (relative) effectiveness/impact of Coulomb collisions of the measured plasma sample by the collisional age $A_C$ .
-Therefore, despite the proton speed the collisional age $A_C$ is another possible parameter to order the differential speed of the measured solar wind.
-We note that with the measurements of the CELIAS CTOF sensor and Proton Monitor we can measure all parameters that are necessary to calculate both the proton-proton $(A_C, pp)$ and proton-ion collisional age $A_C$ , ip of the measured plasma samples after Eq. ? and ?.
-In Figure 6.9 we show the 2-dimensional histograms of the ion-proton differential speeds $\Delta v{in}$ for the ion species O6+, Si7+ and Fe10+ versus the simultaneously measured decadic logarithm of the proton-proton collisional age (left panels) and the ion-proton collisional age (right panels) for the analyzed time period DOY 174-220 in 1996.
-We restrict the discussion to these ion species as our measurements showed that the differences between the ion species are small compared to the overall observed trend.
+the proton speed the collisional age A_C is another possible parameter to order the differential speed of the measured solar wind.
+We note that with the measurements of the CELIAS CTOF sensor and Proton Monitor we can measure all parameters that are necessary to calculate both the proton-proton ($A{C,pp}$) and proton-ion collisional age $A{C,ip}$ of the measured plasma samples after Eq.
+1.39 - Eq.
+1.43.
+In Figure 6.9 we show the 2-dimensional histograms of the ion-proton differential speeds Δv{ip} for the ion species O^{6+} , Si^{7+} and Fe^{10+} versus the simultaneously measured decadic logarithm of the proton-proton collisional age (left panels) and the ion-proton collisional age (right panels) for the analyzed time period DOY 174-220 in 1996.
 As we have already seen that the absolute frequencies of occurrence are much higher in the slow wind and thus at low collisional ages, just because of the SOHO measurement site, we take this information as given and only show the histograms of the normalized frequency of occurrence.

-In exact analogy to Figures? and? these are obtained by normalizing the absolute occurrence frequencies to the respective in every given collisional age bin.
-The calculated mean differential speed for each collisional age bin with at least 10 occurrences is connected by the black solid line, while the dashed line mark the (1 $\sigma$ -) standard deviation calculated in each bin.
-The (1 $\sigma$ -) standard error is even smaller as for the protons for all statistically relevant bins and therefore not shown here.
-As can be seen from all six panels, we find a clear trend of decreasing differential speeds with increasing collision age for all ion species as one could expect it for any true nonthermal signature.
-Naturally, the ion-proton collisional age is higher than the proton-proton collisional age as the age scales in a first approximation as $q^2/m$ .
-At the lowest collisional age we find for each ion species differential speeds that are comparable in magnitude not only between the $A_C$ , pp and $A_C$ , ip case but also compared to the maximum differential speeds reached at high proton speeds between 480 and 540 km/s.
-Interestingly, at the the highest collisional ages we find now for all ion species small negative differential speeds of less than -5 km/s for O6+ and about -10 km/s for Fe10+.
-However, on the whole the difference in spanned $\langle \Delta v \rangle$ does not increase significantly for any analyzed order parameter $v_p$ , $A_C$ , pp and $A_C$ , ip compared to the average standard deviation of the differential speed distributions given by the mean difference between the solid and dashed line over all x-axis bins, so that we cannot conclude from Figures? -? that any order parameter of the differential speed is superior to the other two.
-Thus, a strong role of collisions in the regulation of the ionproton differential speed (at certain regimes) is compatible with the found trends but cannot be proofed from these measurements alone.
+In analogy to Figures 6.7 and 6.7 these are obtained by normalizing the absolute occurrence frequencies to the respective in every given collisional age bin.
+The calculated mean differential speed for each collisional age bin with at least 10 occurrences is connected by the black solid line, while the dashed line mark the $(1\sigma$ -) standard deviation calculated in each bin.
+The $(1\sigma$ -) standard error is even smaller as for the protons for all statistically relevant bins and therefore not shown here.
+Here we only show in detail the analysis O^{6+} , Si^{7+} and Fe^{10+} as our measurements showed that the differences between the ion species are small compared to the overall observed trend.

+As can be seen from all six panels, we find a clear trend of decreasing differential speeds with increasing collision age for all ion species as one would expect it for any real nonthermal signature.
+Naturally, the ion-proton collisional age is higher than the proton-proton collisional age as the age scales in a first approximation proportional to q^2/m .
+At the lowest collisional age we find for each ion species differential speeds that are comparable in magnitude not only between the $A{C,pp}$ and $A{C,ip}$ case but also compared to the maximum differential speeds reached at high proton speeds between 480 and 540 km/s.
+Interestingly, at the highest collisional ages we find now for all ion species small negative differential speeds of less than -5 km/s for O6+ and about -10 km/s for Fe10+.
+However, on the whole the difference in spanned $\langle \Delta v \rangle$ does not increase significantly for any analyzed order parameter v_p , $A{C,pp}$ and $A{C,ip}$ compared to the average standard deviation of the differential speed distributions of $\approx 20 \, \text{km/s}$ that given by the mean difference between the solid and dashed line over all x-axis bins.
+Thus, we cannot conclude from Figures 6.7 - 6.9 that any potentoal order parameter v_p , $A{C,pp}$, $A{C,ip}$ of the differential speed is superior to the other two.
+Therefore, a strong role of collisions in the regulation of the ion-proton differential speed in the analyzed solar wind plasma is compatible with the observed trends but cannot be proofed from the shown measurements alone.